CloudM-Migrate/documentation/Getting-Started-Guides/GoogletoO365.md

 title:
 parent: Getting Started Guides
 nav_order: 5
-exclude: true

 ---

-## How to Migrate a Google Mailbox and MyDrive to O365
+How to Migrate a Google Mailbox and MyDrive to O365

 1. [Overview](#overview)
 2. [Google Workspace Source](#source)